Fibromyalgia

 Diagnosis of fibromyalgia

 Your GP will usually be able to diagnose fibromyalgia based on your symptoms, and by ruling out other potential causes for your pain.
 They’ll ask you about your symptoms, your general health, and your medical and family history.
-They may go through different parts of your body, to check exactly where you’re getting pain.
-Your GP may also ask you how severe other symptoms are, including tiredness, sleep problems and memory problems.
-The more parts of the body that are affected and the more severe your symptoms are, the more likely you are to have fibromyalgia.
+They may check different parts of your body to find exactly where you’re getting pain.
+Your GP may also ask you how severe other symptoms are, including tiredness, sleep problems, and memory problems.
+The more parts of your body that are affected and the more severe your symptoms are, the more likely you are to have fibromyalgia.

 Your GP will also examine you to check for signs of other conditions that could be causing your pain.